NotiaApp/Notia/README.md

 ## 📦 Installation
 > Work in progress — Flatpak build planned.

+## 🚀 Build

+I will add the deatils on this page soon :)

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!
 See the [issues](../../issues) page.